 - Promote coherence in the implementation of the various international frameworks, agendas and processes

-You can find more information on this session here.
+You can find more information on this session here and the introductory video on disaster displacement below:

 The Global Platform